Star formation and molecular gas properties of post-starburst galaxies: Introduction

-Post-starburst galaxies are believed to be the evolutionary link between major merger ultra luminous infrared galaxies and quiescent ellipticals (e.g., \citealt{yang04, yang06, kaviraj07, wild09, yesuf14, cales15, wild16, almaini17, baron17b, baron18, french18}).
+Studies suggest that some post-starburst galaxies are the evolutionary link between major merger ultra luminous infrared galaxies and quiescent ellipticals (e.g., \citealt{yang04, yang06, kaviraj07, wild09, yesuf14, cales15, wild16, almaini17, baron17b, baron18, french18}).
 According to the current paradigm, a major merger between gas-rich spirals triggers a starburst \citep{mihos94, mihos96, barnes96} which is highly-obscured by dust and is primarily visible in infrared and mm wavelengths.
 Soon after, gas in funneled to the vicinity of the supermassive black hole, triggering an Active Galactic Nucleus (AGN; e.g., \citealt{sanders88, springel05, hopkins06}).
 The molecular gas reservoir is then quickly depleted by the starburst and by stellar and AGN feedback, terminating additional star formation and black hole accretion (e.g., \citealt{tremonti07, coil11, diamond_stanic12, rowlands15, baron17b, baron18, maltby19, baron20}).
 The regions undergoing rapid quenching become optically-thin, and their observed spectrum is dominated by A-type stars (E+A spectrum).
-Having their molecular gas reservoirs exhausted, they are expected to transition into red and dead ellipticals in a few hundreds Myrs.
+Having no molecular gas left, they are expected to transition into red and dead ellipticals in a few hundreds Myrs.

-Several studies challenged this simple picture, by finding significant molecular gas reservoirs in optically-selected post-starburst galaxies \citep{french15, rowlands15, alatalo16b, yesuf17, li19, yesuf20b, smercina22}.
+Some details of this simple picture have recently been challenged, when studies found significant molecular gas reservoirs in optically-selected post-starburst galaxies \citep{french15, rowlands15, alatalo16b, yesuf17, li19, yesuf20b, bezanson22, smercina22}.
 This led to the suggestion that complete gas consumption or expulsion are not required to end the starburst in these systems.
 In addition, post-starbursts were found to be offset from the Kennicutt--Schmidt (KS) relation \citep{kennicutt98_ks} observed in normal star-forming and starburst galaxies \citep{french15, smercina18, li19, smercina22}, with SFRs that are suppressed by a factor of $\sim$10 compared to galaxies with similar molecular gas surface densities. \citet{smercina22} suggested that the star formation in these systems is suppressed by significant turbulent heating of the molecular gas.